aniongithub/himl.net/README.md

 - `--list-merge-strategy`: Override | Append | Prepend | AppendUnique

 Notes
-- This CLI intentionally runs only in the config-merger mode and always writes merged files to an output directory.
+- The CLI writes merged files to an output directory.
 Use the `--levels` option to specify the hierarchy levels used to compute leaves (segments like `env=dev` are expected in directory names).

 ## Features